Washington State Horsemen (WSH) was formed in 1941 by equine enthusiasts.

 Their desire to come together, in a common bond, all individuals throughout the State interested in equine as defined by the State Department of Agriculture, whether for business or pleasure.

-The organization has four major divisions which sets it apart from many other horse associations.
+The organization has three major divisions which sets it apart from many other horse associations.

 Annually, WSH holds a Convention late Fall (typically early November) alternating locations between the West and East side of the State in order to give equal access to the membership.